 There are some negatives.
 The Greenworks isn't self-propelled, which can be a pain if you have a sloping lawn.
 Also, it has a meager 13 ¾" cutting deck that requires more passes than the competition does to cut the same amount of turf.
 And, surprisingly, this slim mower is not as easy to maneuver as we expected.
 A plus to its small size is that it's easy to fold and store.

 Top Pick for Mowers without Self-Propulsion

 If you're new to taking care of a lawn or your lawn is fairly low maintenance, then the Worx WG774 is a good option.
-This model has an extended runtime with an easy to read 4-light battery-life display.
-If the battery is run down, the cell recharges quickly so you can get back out there in short order.
+It has an extended runtime with an easy to read 4-light battery-life display. recharges quickly so you can get back out there in short order.
 This machine is also effective for tight spots and/or unique lawn shapes because it's easy to maneuver.
-When the job is done, this puppy collapses for storage with a level of efficiency that makes the competition's designs look a little absurd.
+Also, this puppy collapses for storage with a level of efficiency that makes the competition's designs look a little absurd.

-On the other hand, the Worx lacks self-propulsion, requiring an increase in physical input from the user.
-The bail leaves something to be desired as well.
+The Worx lacks self-propulsion and the bail leaves something to be desired.
 The lever is stiff, and there is noticeable pushback when engaged.
-Finally, the mower renders so-so results on really tall grass, but it does get the job done where others fail.
-All and all, the Worx delivered a respectable performance in all the right categories to make it an excellent choice for those new to lawn management or those with low-demand lawns wanting to upgrade to a cordless mower.
+Finally, the mower renders so-so results on really tall grass.
+All and all, the Worx delivered a respectable performance in all the right categories.
+It's an excellent choice for those new to lawn management or those with low-demand lawns wanting to upgrade to a cordless mower.

 Read Full Review: Worx WG774